Gina Garrison, Pharm.D.

 Garrison GD, Sorum PC, Hioe W, Miller MM.
 Treatment of Acute Otitis Media with High-dose Amoxicillin.
 Annals of Pharmacotherapy 2004; 38(1): 15-19.

-In addition to teaching students at her practice site, Dr. Garrison’s primary teaching responsibilities at ACPHS include the Cardiovascular Pharmacotherapy topics dyslipidemia, hypertension, and cardiac risk assessment, as well as integrated problem solving workshops with students, and an elective course in learning and teaching.
-Dr. Garrison also served as the faculty moderator for the online portion of the Helping Educators Learn Pedagogy (H.E.L.P.)
-Faculty Development /Certificate Program offered nationally through ACPHS.
+In addition to teaching students at her practice site, Dr. Garrison’s primary teaching responsibilities at ACPHS include the Cardiovascular Pharmacotherapy fordyslipidemia, hypertension, and cardiovascular risk assessment.
+She also teaches integrated problem solving workshops with students, and an elective course called Newer Drug Therapies.
+Dr. Garrison serves as the Co-Director for the ACPHS Teaching and Learning Program for Residents/Fellows which is offered to affiliated institutions.
 She has completed certificate programs as a pharmacist immunizer trainer, smoking cessation specialist, and lipid management specialist.

 Nationally, Dr. Garrison has served as a officer for the Rho Chi National Honor Society, including two terms as Region 1 Councilor (2007-2011) and National Secretary (2012-13; 2013-2015).
 Since 2005, Dr. Garrison has also been a faculty co-advisor for the award-winning Rho Chi student chapter at ACPHS, which has received four Rho Chi national awards since 2007 (two chapter achievement awards and two national chapter proposal awards).

 At the state level, Dr. Garrison has served as NYSCHP Vice-President for Public Policy (Board of Directors, 2009-2011), and has been an active member of the NYSCHP Public Policy committee for many years where she regularly advocates for pharmacy practice.